-But there’s an even larger perspective in which, although they are minor, Waldorf schools are major: They are one manifestation of humanity’s predilection for self-deception; one instance of our willingness to buy snake oil.
+But there’s an even larger perspective in which, although they are minor, Waldorf schools are major: They are one manifestation of humanity’s predilection for self-deception; they represent one instance of our willingness to buy snake oil.
 Not just willingness but, indeed, desperate enthusiasm.
 Deliver us.
 Show us the way!
 SAVE US!

 Save us from what, exactly?
 From the wonder and beauty of life?
 Quarks.
 Muons.
 Galaxies.
 The aurora.
 Cheetahs.
-Whales.
+Dolphins.
 Sunrises.
 Wildflowers.
 (Okay, Cheetahs can bite.
 Save us from them.)
 Is this what we are so desperate to transcend?
 Life is hard, life is short, our condition is difficult, we will die.
 But in the meantime, here we are, alive, in the cusp of magnificent creation — it is all around us, free for the taking.
 Yet we desperately want to escape, to believe lies, to embrace fantasy — even though our imaginings pale in the face of reality.

 Enter Steiner, his nutty religion, and his deeply flawed educational scheme.
 Steiner's inventions represent one particularly odd version of mankind’s rush into darkness.
 It’s a rush we must stop if we, and all the creatures of the Earth that are subject to our dispensation, are to survive.
 Steiner, and Anthroposophy, and Waldorf schools occupy one little corner of the loony bin we have built for ourselves.
 If we can disassemble this little corner, maybe we can move on to disassemble the rest, and maybe one day mankind can face the light unflinchingly, and the future will be bright.
 I hope so.
-I’m not confident that humankind will opt for sanity — our record so far isn’t very good — but I do hope.
+I’m not confident that humankind will opt for sanity — our record so far doesn't inspire much confidence — but I do hope.

 In the following set of passages, I’d like to concentrate on a single subject: A School Run by Anthroposophists.
 What is such a school like?